Thursday, April 30, 2009

 6 comments

-A cadre of District officials, including Mayor Adrian Fenty and Congresswoman Eleanor Holmes Norton, gathered in Columbia Heights today for the re-opening of the 230-unit Hubbard Place affordable housing complex (formerly known as the Cavalier Apartments) at 3500 14th Street, NW.
+A cadre of District officials, including Mayor Adrian Fenty and Congresswoman Eleanor Holmes Norton, gathered in Columbia Heights today for the re-opening of the 230-unit Hubbard Place affordable housing complex (formerly the Cavalier Apartments) at 3500 14th Street, NW.
 Spearheaded by the Somerset Development Company and the 3500 14th Street Tenants Association, the $52 million renovation has not only reinvigorated a Washington building recently added to the National Register of Historic Places, but has secured - and ensured the longevity - of a once notorious Section 8 public housing project as well.

 "Just a few short years ago, fire marshals had to stand on each floor to assure the safety of the residents.
 It was dangerous to walk in the halls or ride the elevators…This building has been made safe again for the residents who live here…But this time with a twist,” said Somerset principal Nancy Hooff.
 “It has affordable rents [and] it’s near public transportation and shopping.
 Smart growth, indeed.”